cdzombak/osx-services/README.md

 Generates a QR code from the selected text.

+### Open Selected Text As URL

+Opens the selected text as a URL in the system default application.

 ### Open URL

 Asks for a URL and opens it in the system default application.